 A comorbidity is the existence of two or more medical conditions, such as diabetes and obesity, in a patient.
 Comorbidities have been used for decades, precisely quantified using proven statistical techniques.
 But they've usually been discovered only between pairs of diagnosed medical conditions.
 Most of the available clinical data has never been used completely, if at all.

 Classic comorbidities only show a small part of a big picture.
 It's a field ripe for the novel application of big data and AI techniques.
-Backdrop Health was launched in 2020 to deliver this breakthrough.
+Backdrop Health was launched to deliver this breakthrough.
 Backdrop greatly extends the concept of comorbidity to a full set of comorbid factors that include all pairs of co-occurring clinical variables: diagnosed conditions, procedures, medications, and lab tests.

 Get the maximum value from your available medical records.

 CoDE is the software at the heart of our solution.
 CoDE analyzes any body of electronic medical records to discover and quantify how every factor -- diagnosed conditions, lab tests, procedures, medications, any genetic testing data, and more -- relates to every other factor.
 Equally important, CoDE also computes the temporal connections between factors, allowing additional insight into disease progression.

 The output from CoDE is the backdrop for that body of medical records: a comprehensive probabilistic knowledge graph that makes visible every clinical variable's relationships to every other.
 While traditional comorbidities reveal some useful facts, a backdrop reveals everything, for every factor of interest.
 And, a backdrop is free of any PHI (Personal Health Information), rendering moot any privacy concerns.

 It's expensive to acquire patient data, so get the most from it.